-Unlike the CMP projection, the OHP projection (and ISP in the next section) contains triangle faces.
+Unlike the CMP and ACP projection formats, the OHP projection (and ISP in the next section) contains triangle faces.
 The triangle faces need to be packed carefully, in order to minimize discontinuity between neighboring faces and to improve coding efficiency.
 Further, for better coding efficiency, it is also desirable to minimize the number of inactive samples in the packed 2D picture.
 “Inactive samples” are defined as samples on the 2D picture that do not correspond to any sample positions on the sphere; they are filled with default gray color in 360Lib.
-360Lib supports two type of packing for OHP: the non-compact OHP packing and the compact OHP packing [12].
+360Lib supports two type of packing for OHP: the non-compact OHP packing and the compact OHP (COHP) packing [12].
 Table 6 shows how the 6 vertices are used to define the 8 triangle faces in the non-compact OHP and in the compact OHP in 360Lib.

 Table 6.
 Definition of the vertices of each of the triangle faces for non-compact OHP and compact OHP in 360Lib